Get

 5. Poop Scoopers

 There are portable dog poop scoopers that you can bring with you on a walk or keep in your backyard.
 This allows you to pick up dog poop in a quick, sanitary, and easy way without using any bags.
 Some scoopers close up and store the poop until you can throw it away.
 Other scoopers allow you to easily scoop and dump dog poop without the use of pesky bags.
 A quick search can yield a plethora of unique results that can fit your lifestyle.
-Whether you walk your dog a bunch, go to the dog park, or let your dog out in the backyard, there are various options that will allow you to use poop scoopers instead of bags.
+Whether you walk your dog a bunch, go to the dog park, or let your dog out in the backyard, various options will allow you to use poop scoopers instead of bags.
 You can also use a traditional shovel if you keep one in your garden that can double as an outdoor pooper scooper for your backyard.

 black color plastic pooper scooper